f5devcentral/f5-bd-ansible-provisioner-docs/docs/ansible_use_cases_and_labs.rst

 Ansible Lab & Use cases
 ========================

-Once the infrastucture is up and running, you will have an environment that looks like this:
+Once the infrastucture is up and running, you will have an environment that looks like below.
+You can now run various use cases or labs using this environment.

 .. image:: images/f5topology.png
    :width: 400

-You can now run various use cases or labs using this environment.

-**Please note that this is an on-going project and new content will be added periodically to provide additional scenarios**

 F5 Ansible 101 lab